samumatic/tubeshelf/README.md

 # TubeShelf

 > [!WARNING]
 > TubeShelf is still in early development and is subject to major changes from version to version.
-I am developing the core features and collecting feedbacks.
 Expect bugs!
 Contributions and feedback are welcome.

 **TubeShelf** is a self-hosted YouTube subscription feed that gives you a clean, chronological video inbox — no algorithm, no tracking, no noise.